 - Electrolyte imbalance treatment

-Antipyretics (e.g., acetaminophen and other NSAIDs), which interrupt the change in the hypothalamic setpoint caused by pyrogens in fever, are not effective in heatstroke and may even be harmful because of the risk of bleeding complications.
+Antipyretics (e.g., acetaminophen and other NSAIDs), which interrupt the change in the hypothalamic setpoint caused by pyrogens in fever, are not effective in heatstroke and may even be harmful due to the risk of bleeding.

 - Limit strenuous physical activity, alcohol intake, and use of medications and drugs that interfere with heat dissipation in hot environments.